‘Bold And The Beautiful’ Spoilers For Friday: Zende Opens Up About His Feelings For Zoe

 Zoe Pushes Zende

-Perhaps Zoe would have never pushed Zende for the truth if it had not been for Paris Buckingham (Diamond White).
+Perhaps Zoe would never have pushed Zende for the truth had it not been for Paris Buckingham (Diamond White).
 The designer had shown a definite interest in her sister after Zoe and Carter got engaged.
 The model burned with jealousy every time she watched them flirt with each other.
-But it was only after Paris admitted that she and Zende had shared a kiss that Zoe decided that she needed clarity.
+But it was only after Paris admitted that she and Zende had shared a kiss that Zoe decided she needed clarity.

 Zoe wants to know if she had meant something to the designer, as seen below.
 Did all the flirtations mean nothing to him?
 She feels used now that she sees him treating Paris in a similar manner.
 She wants answers from him about their connection.
 Was it real or had she been imagining that there was a spark between them?